brainlife/docs/docs/tutorial/diffusion-tractography.md

 Finally, once the dMRI data is preprocessed and cleaned, [MrTrix3 Preprocessing](https://brainlife.io/app/5a813e52dc4031003b8b36f9) will align the dMRI data to the anatomical data.
 This will ensure that any analyses we do with the dMRI data will be anatomically-informed and biologically-relevant.

-Useful information about the preprocessing pipeline that [MrTrix3 Preprocessing](https://brainlife.io/app/5a813e52dc4031003b8b36f9) is designed to run -- Diffusion Parameter EStimation with Gibbs and NoisE Removal (DESIGNER) -- can be found in this [original Neuroimage paper](https://www.ncbi.nlm.nih.gov/pubmed/30077743). **(<---- fixed link, double-check this is the correct pub)**
+Useful information about the preprocessing pipeline that [MrTrix3 Preprocessing](https://brainlife.io/app/5a813e52dc4031003b8b36f9) is designed to run -- Diffusion Parameter EStimation with Gibbs and NoisE Removal (DESIGNER) -- can be found in this [original Neuroimage paper](https://www.ncbi.nlm.nih.gov/pubmed/30077743).

 ### 3. Diffusion modeling & anatomically-informed ensemble tractography.